d-exclaimation/pioneer/Documentation/v1/migrating.md

 ## Decoupling from Vapor

-Pioneer also now no longer a [Vapor](https://github.com/vapor/vapor)-only library exposes more of its internal functions, structs, protocols, and classes which will allow integrations with other web frameworks.
+Pioneer also now no longer a [Vapor](https://github.com/vapor/vapor)-only library and exposes more of its internal functions, structs, protocols, and classes which will allow integrations with other web frameworks.

 !!!success
 Pioneer [v1](/) will still have first-party integration for [Vapor](https://github.com/vapor/vapor).